Language of instruction

 - Exchange technical expertise and experience, foster collaborative efforts, which in the long term will improve the general scientific quality.

-- Can communicate and carry out independent research in recognized national and international channels.
+- Be able to communicate and carry out independent research in recognized national and international channels.

 - Contribute to scientific interaction among researchers in medical science.